Understanding stop_reason in the Claude Messages API

 messages.append({"role": "user", "content": results})

-# call again ↑
+# call messages.create again

 case "max_tokens":

-# output was cut mid-thought — continue the turn
+# continue the turn — output was cut mid-thought

 case "stop_sequence":

-# your custom stop token fired — planned terminator
+return response.content # your planned terminator fired

 case "pause_turn":